Online LLM in Health Care and Pharmaceutical Law

 - Can be a personal statement outlining personal and/or professional goals you hope to achieve through the program, or on another topic that showcases your writing skills

 - Quality and quantity of professional experience will be evaluated

 - Standardized test score reports (GMAT, GRE, LSAT, MCAT) can be submitted, but are not required

 - Additional requirements for International Students

-- International students must have an earned Bachelor of Laws (LLB) or its equivalent.
-Admissions will be based on grades from prior institutions.
-No entry exam is required, however, those who have completed their first law degree program in a language other than English will be required to have a minimum score on the TOEFL or a comparable exam.
+- Those who have completed their first law degree program in a language other than English will be required to submit a TOEFL or a comparable exam score

 - This program is eligible for Financial Aid.